 E&S can add value (improve quality and quantity of material and save cost) for large scale budget programs.
 While places like the Ports of Mobile, Houston, et al provided application, engineering, and contract understanding, the valuable cost savings was elsewhere.
 The lessons learned can be incorporated into contracts and government policy to reduce unnecessary overhead costs, improve safety, and dramatically improve sustainability for all parties...on Earth and beyond.

 A variety of port, airport, highway, building, and other civil, mechanical, and electrical engineering 'like' algorithm tools are being developed that support improved strategies.
 Basic beta algorithms will be posted, each continuously improved in the years ahead.
 Land is mostly - but not all - relatively basic as far as the environment where material is obtained compared to Space and Sea environs.

-As alluded under Material Movement Program Management, you can create a logistics strategy that will keep the project engineer in control of quality, schedule, and cost.
+As alluded, create a logistics strategy that will keep the project engineer in control of quality, schedule, and cost.
 An typical procurement example is to get a minimum of three bids after identifying three sources that meet specs, schedule compatibility, and cost reasonableness.
 When you have projects that require record costs based on sheer size and scope, even giants of the construction world could use an independent boost in procurement strategy.

-E&S keeps NASA in mind first and foremost because these programs are what we care about the most.
+E&S keeps NASA, EPA, and transportation infrastructure in mind first and foremost because these programs are what we care about the most.
 These programs can flourish when not paying too much for material.
 Not wasting budget on middlemen and inflated prices can make the program safer and more sustainable.
 These history making programs deserve this, as do those who pay for and benefit from them.

 Automation, Global Reach, and Beyond